-The fit on this jacket is called "trim" by Arc'teryx, and they were not joking.
+The fit on this jacket is called "trim" by Arc'teryx, and they are not joking.
 It's a tight fit, particularly across the shoulders, which leaves little room for a base layer underneath.
-If you have broad shoulders, or plan on wearing a heavy base layer or two under this jacket, you'll definitely want to size up on this one.
+If you have broad shoulders or plan on wearing a heavy base layer or two under this jacket, you'll want to size up on this one.
 The upside to layering for this piece is the smooth coating on the surface - there is no catching of the material when you wear it under a shell or other fleece jacket.
 The stretchy fabric also moves fairly well, though again we felt some constriction in the shoulders.

 Style & Fit

 We like the style and look of the Fortrez Hoody, and it scored high in this category.
 It's sleek look and flattering fit is attractive, and this jacket turned a lot of heads out at the crag.
 The arms are long, which we liked, but the torso felt just a little short, which is only an issue if you plan on wearing it under a harness, as it might ride up a little.
 It's still a little techy looking, so if you want something that looks a little less "fleece-like," check out the other option from Arc'teryx that we tested, the Covert Cardigan.